-Even though I have been published on different websites, have seven publications on amazon.com, and have sold many books, it’s still hard for me to say I’m an author.
+Even though I have been published on different websites, have several publications on amazon.com, and have sold many books, it’s still hard for me to say I’m an author.
 As a child, I struggled with school.
 Learning disabilities yielded grades that lead people close to me to believe being a writer was an impossibility.
 Basically, I was discouraged from pursuing any type of career in writing.
 So, it was put on the back burner and after school, I joined the military and became a tradesman.
 In 2015 I took a program I had developed for easing into the Paleo diet and formatted it for Kindle.
 That was it.
 I was an author.
 Since then, I have published three other books on health and wellness.
 Things are going well but something has been in the back of my mind for 20 years, the ending of a story I thought of a long time ago.
 I felt like I was a nonfiction writer but after listening to On Writing by Stephen King, I decided to try to put a beginning and a middle to the end of the story I already had.
-I still write my wellness and self-improvement articles on my other blog, www.theprimitiveyou.com, so time to work on my novel was sometimes not a priority.
-I felt like I needed something to make it one, so I created this website where I will publish chapters as I write them.
-My hope is that people will like my story and look forward to the next chapter, which means I’ll HAVE to write it.
-I also hope that people will give me help if I get stuck, help me with research, or tell me if I need a damn comma or not.
+I was still writing my wellness and self-improvement articles on my other blog, www.theprimitiveyou.com, so time to work on my novel was sometimes not a priority.
+I felt like I needed something to make it one, so I created this website where I published chapters as I wrote them.
+Then one day, a story of a woman who made passion laced chocolates came to me.
+Her name was Esperanza and I couldn’t get her out of my mind.
+She changed my life.